Air Fryer Oatmeal Cookies

 Tried this recipe?Let us know how it was!

-titled collage for air fryer cookie recipe
+titled image (and shown): air fryer cookie recipe

 Disclosure: Posts may contain affiliate links.
 If you purchase a product through an affiliate link your price will remain the same and The Slow Roasted Italian will automatically receive a small commission.
 Thank you for supporting us, it helps us keep creating new recipes.